arthur-ai/arthur-custom-metrics/README.md

 4. **Verify the output** in the `output/` directory

 Each dataset generator includes:
-- Realistic synthetic data with proper schemas
+- Realistic synthetic data with proper schemas of +/- 90 days from the current date
 - Ground truth labels and model predictions
 - Time-series data partitioned by date
 - README with dataset-specific documentation